jaysun025/MERN-Auth-API-1/README.md

 We're breaking a cardinal rule of user security by saving the user's password in plain text.
 Even in a-just-for-fun, non-commercial app, we're opening ourselves up to financial liability and risking the security of users who often reuse the same password on multiple sites.
 So lets fix that, shall we?

 When it comes to storing password data securely, the only thing we can do is not store it at all.

-> _Wait...whaaat?_
->
-> **We should _never store a password_ &mdash; not even an encrypted password.**

 Instead we should store a hash of the password.
-Hashing is a **one-way function**, so the hashed value cannot be reversed to obtain the original input value.
+Hashing is a **one-way function**.
+Hashed values are not designed to be reversed to obtain the original input value like encrypted values, which are designed to be decrypted.
 If you apply the same hashing algorithm to the same value you'll always get the same hash though.
 That means we can store the hash of the password and when users sign into the system, we can hash the password they send and compare it with the hash in the database to verify that they provided the correct password.

 1. We'll use a popular npm package called `bcrypt` to hash our passwords, so in the Terminal run `npm i bcrypt`. :warning: **Do not run this install from VS Code's integrated terminal**.
 1. Require the `bcrypt` package in your `controllers/users.js` file with `const bcrypt = require('bcrypt');`.
 1. To hash the password, we'll use the `bcrypt.hash()` method which takes two arguments.
 The first argument is the value we want to hash and the second is the number of salt rounds.
 Salting is a way to make the hash stronger.
 Each time the value is salted, it is transformed in some way by adding another value to it.
 The more times you salt, the more the original value is changed and obscured.
 We're going to use `10` salt rounds.
-Hashing and salting takes time so bcrypt's `.hash()` method is asynchronous (also has a hashSync method).
+The bcrypt `.hash()` method is asynchronous.
 Since we're using a promise chain for our create already, we have two options: wrap the hash in a promise to start a chain that we can use to invoke the create, or refactor using async and await.
-Below are both implementations:
+Below are both implementations **(choose one)**:

 ```js
   ...